Mewhes History, Family Crest & Coats of Arms

 Early Notables of the Mewhes family (pre 1700)

-Prominent in the family at this time was Peter Mews (1619-1706), an English Royalist theologian and Bishop of Bath and Wells in 1672, from Caundle Purse, Dorset; Sir John...
-Another 28 words (2 lines of text) are included under the topic Early Mewhes Notables in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) are included under the topic Early Mewhes Notables in all our PDF Extended History products and printed products wherever possible.

-went on to make essential contributions to the emerging nations of Canada and the United States.
-Research into various historical records revealed some of first members of the Mewhes family emigrate to North America: Jeremy, Dorothy, and William Mew, who arrived in Barbados in 1654; Carolina Mewes settled in Texas in 1854.
+To escape the political and religious chaos of this era, thousands of English families began to migrate to the New World in search of land and freedom from religious and political persecution.
+The passage was expensive and the ships were dark, crowded, and unsafe; however, those who made the voyage safely were encountered opportunities that were not available to them in their homeland.
+Many of the families that reached the New World at this time went on to make important contributions to the emerging nations of the United States and Canada.
+Research into various historical records has revealed some of first members of the Mewhes family to immigrate North America: Jeremy, Dorothy, and William Mew, who arrived in Barbados in 1654; Carolina Mewes settled in Texas in 1854.
 In Newfoundland, John Mew was a merchant of St. John's in 1805..

 - ^ Cleveland, Dutchess of The Battle Abbey Roll with some Account of the Norman Lineages.
 London: John Murray, Abermarle Street, 1889.
 Print.
 Volume 2 of 3

 - ^ Smith, Eldson Coles, New Dictionary of American Family Names New York: Harper & Row, 1956.
 Print

 - ^ Lower, Mark Anthony, Patronymica Britannica, A Dictionary of Family Names of the United Kingdom.
 London: John Russel Smith, 1860.
 Print.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.